victorliu5296/victorliu5296.github.io/source/content/blog/math-blog/research-projects/Exact Taylor Projectile Motion.md

 Please note that there are not always real roots and therefore possible intersections given the initial conditions.
 For instance, this could happen if the target is moving away in the same direction as the projectile at a greater or equal rate than the projectile at any given time.
 In this case, the solution is undefined.

+<a id="example-failure-case"></a>An example failure case can be found in the [b2studios algorithm](./polynomial-real-root-finding/algorithms/b2studios%20Algorithm/b2studios%20Algorithm.md#example-failure-case) post.

 ### 3. Minimizing the Magnitude of the Initial Vector

 A somewhat more challenging task arises when we seek to minimize the magnitude \( \| x_{\text{projectile}}^{(i)} \| \) under the given initial conditions.
 Under what conditions does such a minimum exist, and how do we calculate it?